phdfreitas/chess-java-project/README.md

 ## What was developed
 A complete chess game.
 By running the project you'll be able to challenge someone else in a normal chess match.
-All the basic moves have been implemented and special moves too, for example, the promotion move when you cross the entire board with a pawn.
+All the basic and special moves have been implemented, for example, the promotion move when you cross the entire board with a pawn.
 Finally, the check and checkmate were also implemented.